Ernanm280/azure-network-protocols/README.md

 - Click Add

 **Result:
-All inbound ICMP (ping) traffic to your Ubuntu VM is now blocked, so ping requests from your Windows VM will fail.**
+All inbound ICMP (ping) traffic to your Ubuntu VM is now blocked, so ping requests from your Windows VM will fail**

 <img width="1794" height="1087" alt="image" src="https://github.com/user-attachments/assets/6f38a1a0-cb20-4205-83f8-6a2371de62d4" />